linroger/FinanceCompendium/IV. Fixed Income/BUSN Fixed Income Asset Pricing/Lecture Notes/Fixed Income Arbitrage in a Financial Crisis (C).md

 To put on the trade, Mills would enter into a thirty-year swap as the fixed-rate payer on a certain notional amount, for example \$1 billion.
 He could enter into this contract without paying any money to his prime broker,[9] though he would take on the obligation to make the semi-annual net payments and also the obligation to post cash margin if the swap moved against him, that is, if the market thirty-year swap rate fell.

 At the same time, he would purchase the May 2038 Treasury bond in an amount that had a DV01 equivalent to the swap, so that his position would be neutral with respect to changes in the market interest rate.
-Mills saw that the price of the May 2038 Treasury was \(105.17^{10}\) (per \(\$100\) face amount), and it had a Val01 of \(0.1746\).[11]
-The Val01 measure reflected the change in price that would result if interest rates increased by 1 basis point.
-The swap in notional \(1 billion had DV01 of \(\$1.7\) million, so Mills would need to buy face amount \(0.97\) billion (\(=\)1.7 million/\(0.1746 x \)100) of the thirty-year Treasury to neutralize his swap's DV01 exposure to the market interest rate.
-At a price of \(105.17 + \)2.13 accrual,[12] the \$0.97 billion face would cost him about \$1.04 billion (\(=\)0.97 billion x (105.17 + 2.13)/100), which he would borrow.
+Mills saw that the price of the May 2038 Treasury was $105.17^{10}$ (per \$100 face amount), and it had a DV01 of $0.1746$.<sup>11</sup> The DV01 measure reflected the change in price that would result if interest rates increased by 1 basis point.
+The swap in notional \$1 billion had DV01 of \$1.7 million, so Mills would need to buy face amount $0.97$ billion $(= 1.7$ million/$(0.1746 \times 100))$ of the thirty-year Treasury to neutralize his swap's DV01 exposure to the market interest rate.
+At a price of $105.17 + 2.13$ accrual,<sup>12</sup> the \$0.97 billion face would cost him about \$1.04 billion $(= 0.97$ billion $\times (105.17 + 2.13)/100)$, which he would borrow.

 Mills would borrow to purchase the Treasury bonds, and he would use the bonds as collateral to secure overnight repo financing at a collateralized rate.
 However, he would not be allowed to finance his entire purchase.
 Instead, his prime broker would only lend $98\%$ of the value of his purchase, and Mills would have to fund the remaining $2\%$ (the "haircut") with KTC's own capital.
-Therefore, for each  $\$1$  billion notional of the thirty-year swap, KTC would have to use about  $\$21$  million ( $=$ 1.04 billion ×  $2\%$ ) of its own capital to support the leveraged purchase of thirty-year Treasury bonds with offsetting DV01.
+Therefore, for each \$1 billion notional of the thirty-year swap, KTC would have to use about \$21 million $(= 1.04$ billion $\times 2\%)$ of its own capital to support the leveraged purchase of thirty-year Treasury bonds with offsetting DV01.

 Mills knew that the repo financing arrangement introduced additional risks.
-If the value of the Treasury bonds fell, KTC's prime broker would require KTC to post sufficient capital to make up for

-the change in value or to sell some of the bonds (at a loss) to reduce KTC's leverage in the position.
+If the value of the Treasury bonds fell, KTC's prime broker would require KTC to post sufficient capital to make up for the change in value or to sell some of the bonds (at a loss) to reduce KTC's leverage in the position.
 Moreover, if at any time KTC's prime broker felt that the credit worthiness of either KTC or the U.S. government had changed for the worse, it could increase the haircut on the repo.
 If the haircut increased, KTC would have to post more cash margin or reduce leverage by selling some of the bonds.
 Of course, KTC's position in the swap was offsetting, so KTC would be protected from systemic changes in interest rates; nevertheless it would remain exposed to adverse changes in the swap spread.
 As a final component of the financing arrangement, KTC's broker dealer would charge KTC interest on the repo loan for as long as it was outstanding.
-At the time, this rate was  $0.15\%$  annual[13].
+At the time, this rate was $0.15\%$ annual.<sup>13</sup>

 # Decision